-- · Civil Order must: - Limit disclosure to those parts of the patient's record which are essential to fulfill the objective of the order; - Limit disclosure to those persons whose need for information is the basis for the order; and - Include such other measures as are necessary to limit disclosure for the protection of the patient, the physicianpatient relationship and the treatment services; for example, sealing from public scrutiny the record of any proceeding for which disclosure of a patient's record has been ordered. - Criminal Order must: - Limit disclosure and use to those parts of the patient's record which are essential to fulfill the objective of the order; - Limit disclosure to those law enforcement/prosecutorial officials who are responsible for, or are conducting, the investigation or prosecution, and limit their use of the records to investigation and prosecution of extremely serious crime or suspected crime; and - Include such other measures as are necessary to limit disclosure and use to the fulfillment of only that public interest and need found by the court. - Different requirements for investigation or prosecution of a program or the person holding the records.
+Civil Order must: Umit disclosure to those parts of the patient's record which are essential to fulfill the objective of the order; Umit disclosure to those persons whose need for information is the basis for the order; and Include such other massures as are necessary to limit disclosure for the protection of the patient, the physician-patient relationship and the treatment services; for example, sealing from public scrutiny the record of any proceeding for which disclosure of a patient's record has been ordered.
+Criminal Order must: Umit disclosure to those parts of the patient's record which are essential to fulfill the objective of the order; Umit disclosure to those parts of the patient's record which are essential to fulfill the objective of the Umit disclosure to those parts of the patient's near the responsible for, or are conducting the Umit disclosure to those parts of the patient's more than the responsible for, or are conducting the protection.
+The patient to patient to parts of the patient's near the patient's near the patient's near the patient's near the n

+- Limit disclosure to those law enforcement/prosecutorial officials who are responsible for, or are conducting, the investigation or prosecution, and limit their use of the records to investigation and prosecution of extremely serious crime or suspected or irmie; and - services string or suspected crime; and Include exich other messaries as are necessary to limit disclosure and use to the fulfillment of only that public interest and need found by the court.
+Different requirements for investigation or prosecution of a program or the person holding the records.